-Local USPS Support is also an important factor in having a successful food drive.
+Local USPS support is also an important factor in having a successful food drive.
 Meet with your local station manager and/or postmaster to discuss details leading up to the food drive and for the day of the food drive.
 Management's support can help with an agreed upon timeline for the distribution and delivery of postcards and bags.
-Local management support is a reinforcement of the commitment promised at the highest level of the USPS.
+A sample USPS Support Letter for your local area is on the next page.
+By producing a commitment in writing, both parties can collaborate with the success of the food drive and supporting hungry families in our communities.